pietervdvn/Lang/Parser/Readme.md

 PARSER
 ======

-This module contains the actual data structure representing the languate language, alongside with the parser + its bnf files.
+This module contains the actual AST data structure representing the languate language, alongside with the parser + its bnf files.

+This module is responsible of taking the input file and converting it to an AST.
+It contains the bnf-files, and parsers.

 In this document:
 Overview of the structure of the file